bloxstraplabs/bloxstrap/README.md

 Here's some of the features that Bloxstrap provides over the stock Roblox bootstrapper:

 * Support for persistent file modifications (including re-adding the old death sound!)
 * Ability to choose where Roblox is installed to
+* Ability to choose which Roblox build channel to download from
 * Integration with Discord Rich Presence and [rbxfpsunlocker](https://github.com/axstin/rbxfpsunlocker)
 * Custom bootstrapper styles (includes old versions and dark theme)